English

 Examination Board: AQA

-There are no tiers in English: everyone sits the same papers for GCSE: AQA English Language (8700) and AQA English Literature (8702).
+There are no tiers in English; all students sit the same papers for both courses: AQA English Language (8700) and AQA English Literature (8702).

 Given that they are core subjects, all students will study both English Language and English Literature.
 Each course is assessed at the end of Y11 with 100% examination.

-We encourage students to purchase their own copies of the texts that are studied at GCSE, so they can make detailed annotations, and so they can use them to support their revision:
+We request students purchase their own copy of the texts that are studied at GCSE, so they can make detailed annotations, and so they can use them to support their revision:

 Macbeth – William Shakespeare